bohanhou14/CLERC/generation/README.md

 ## Evaluation

-Evaluation script can be used for both zero-shot and fine-tuned results.
+The evaluation script can be used for both zero-shot and fine-tuned results.
-The file should be of the following formats:
+The output file should follow this format:
 ```json
 {
   "gen": "model generated text",